cimug-org/CIMTool-Builders-Library/README.md

 ### Step 3:  Developing Your Builder

-Provided in the ```/builder-submissions``` folder of this repository is a **CIMTool-Test-Project** which contains a profile called **EndDeviceControlsTestProfile.owl** along with it's corresponding [EndDeviceControlsTestProfile.xml](builder-submissions/CIMTool-Test-Project/Profiles/EndDeviceControlsTestProfile.xml) file.
+Provided in the ```/builder-submissions``` folder of this repository is a **CIMTool-Test-Project** which contains two profiles for testing.
+The profile called **EndDeviceControlsTestProfilWithAnonymousTypes.owl** along with it's corresponding [EndDeviceControlsTestProfilWithAnonymousTypes.xml](builder-submissions/CIMTool-Test-Project/Profiles/EndDeviceControlsTestProfilWithAnonymousTypes.xml) file.
 This test profile contains all the possible XML elements that your builder may want to account for.

 Some builders handle all of them with others ignoring in-lined anonymous definitions altogether (i.e. the **SimpleEnumerated** and **Complex** elements described below).
 It is often highly dependent on the output that your builder is generating.
 For example, the [xsd.xsl](shipped-builder/xsd/builder.md) and [json-schema-draft-07.xsl](shipped-builders/json-schema-draft-07/builder.md) schema builders support these elements since there are ways in those respective specifications for defining such in-line type definitions.
 However, the [scala.xsl](shipped-builders/scala/builder.md), [profile-doc-rtf.xsl](shipped-builders/profile-doc-rtf/profile-doc-rtf.xsl), and [sql.xsl](shipped-builders/sql/builder.md) builders do not.
 The use of anonymous in-lined type definitions in **CIMTool** profiles is not a common convention and when it is used it is in contexts where the desired target output for the profile is known to support them (e.g. XSD schemas).
 The recommendation is to handle them in your builder if your output type supports them.

 The list of top-level elements include the following: